 Gentle and regular cleaning

-A dry microfiber cloth is enough to remove dust from your leather items.
-For more stubborn dirt, lightly dampen the cloth with warm water (never use regular soapy water, which is too harsh).
+A dry microfiber cloth is sufficient to remove dust from your leather items.
+For more stubborn stains, lightly dampen the cloth with lukewarm water (never use regular soapy water, as it is too harsh).
 Always use circular motions without applying pressure.

-Tip: Never clean leather with too much water.
-Excess moisture can damage it.
+Tip: Never clean leather with excessive water.
+Excess moisture may damage it.

 Hydration, the key to longevity

-Like skin, leather needs hydration.
-Once or twice a year, apply a special nourishing leather lotion using a soft cloth.
+Like skin, leather needs to be moisturized.
+Once or twice a year, apply a nourishing leather conditioner using a soft cloth.
 This prevents drying, cracking, and color loss.

-Some full-grain leathers do not tolerate products that are too rich.
-It's best to test a small, inconspicuous area first before applying it to the entire piece.
+Some full-grain leathers do not tolerate overly rich products well.
+It is best to test a small, inconspicuous area first before applying it to the entire piece.

 Drying: patience and gentleness

-In case of accidental exposure to rain, never place your leather bag or wallet near a radiator or in the sun to dry it.
-Instead, air dry it away from any direct heat source.
+If your leather bag or wallet accidentally gets wet, never place it near a radiator or in direct sunlight to dry.
+Instead, allow it to dry naturally, away from any direct heat sources.

-Slip some newspaper inside to help absorb moisture without warping the item.
+Slide newspaper inside to help absorb moisture without distorting the object.

 Leave your accessories in a plastic bag

 Leather needs to breathe.
-An airtight bag encourages stagnant moisture and mold.
-Choose a cotton cover or a breathable pouch.
+An airtight bag promotes stagnant moisture and mold.
+Choose a cotton cover or a breathable pouch instead.

 Using unsuitable products

 Multi-surface cleaners, wipes, household products...
-All should be avoided.
+All of these should be avoided.
 They irreparably alter the texture of the leather.

 Store your leather items away from moisture, direct sunlight, and extreme temperature fluctuations.
-A ventilated closet or natural wood cabinet works well.
+A ventilated closet or natural wood cabinet is ideal.

-Bags should be stored stuffed with tissue paper or clean fabric to prevent them from losing their shape.
+Bags should be stored filled with tissue paper or clean fabric to prevent them from losing their shape.
 As for belts, hang them up rather than rolling them up.

-Use a protective pouch to prevent chafing in your luggage.
+Use a protective pouch to prevent friction in your luggage.
 Avoid placing your leather wallet or purse between two rigid objects.

 Good leather can be recognized by its ability to develop a patina without deteriorating.

-Over time, its color changes slightly, its feel becomes more supple and its surface gains character.
+Over time, its color changes slightly, its texture becomes softer, and its surface gains character.

 The different types of leather and their specific care requirements